jimdigriz/debian-mssp4/README.md

     mkdir ~/.config/mpv
     echo hwdec=vaapi > ~/.config/mpv/mpv.conf

-When you play videos, you should find the CPU utilisation drops substantially (I saw 35% down to 10%).
+When you play videos, you should find the CPU utilisation drops substantially; I see a 3.5x improvement!.

 **N.B.** Firefox does [not support any video hardware decoding](https://bugzilla.mozilla.org/show_bug.cgi?id=563206)